JohnGlassmyer/esp-watergate/README.md

 Uses an I2C real-time clock, Maxim DS3231, and an I2C temperature sensor, Microchip MCP9808 (both common and inexpensive).

 Required hardware setup details are listed in the frontend HTML document (data/index.html).
 All parts should total less than $30.
 Hobbyist electronics ability required to assemble.
-If intending to switch mains voltage, don't electrify yourself.
+If intending to switch mains voltage, don't electrocute yourself.